Sanglorian/orcus/Orcus Classes and Powers - current.md

 * *Stunned:* Dazed.
 * *Weakened:* -4 to damage.
 * *Unwilling movement 3 or more:* Unwilling movement of the same variety 1.
-#### Arcane Training
+#### Magical Training
-You gain one of the following feats (your choice): Athame, Alchemist or Incantation Caster.
+You gain the Athame, Alchemist or Incantation Caster feat (your choice).
 #### Cantrips
-You learn three cantrips.
+You gain the Cantrip Master feat.
 ### Talents
 You belong to a particular school of magic.
 Choose one at character creation.
+* **Conjurer:** When an encounter ends and you have one or more daily powers with the Summon keyword still active, those daily powers are not expended.
+However, if you use them again, the summoned creatures appear in the exact state they were when their last summoning ended (current HP, conditions, etc).
+If you complete a long rest, all your daily powers reset and if you use them from then on a "fresh" creature will be summoned.
+Your secondary ability is Constitution.
+* **Enchanter:** Once per encounter, when you place a save-ends condition on a creature, you may choose to give them a -2 penalty to saves to end that particular condition.
+Your secondary ability is Charisma.
 * **Evoker:** Choose a flux energy (fire, cold, acid, thunder or lightning) at character creation.
 While that energy is your flux energy, some powers you use are more effective (as indicated by the Elemental Attunement line).
 You can change your flux energy as a swift action.
 Your secondary ability is Dexterity.
-* **Enchanter:** Once per encounter, when you place a save-ends condition on a creature, you may choose to give them a -2 penalty to saves to end that particular condition.
-Your secondary ability is Charisma.
-* **Conjurer:** When an encounter ends and you have one or more daily powers with the Summon keyword still active, those daily powers are not expended.
-However, if you use that power again before a long rest, the summon has the hit points it had when the last encounter it was in ended, not its full HP.
-Your secondary ability is Constitution.
 ### Powers
 You can choose powers from your class disciplines.
 When you do so, you can replace any reference to the discipline's key ability with Intelligence instead.
-You can replace any reference to the discipline's secondary ability or abilities with the secondary ability linked to your talent.
+You can replace any reference to the discipline's secondary ability with the secondary ability linked to your talent.

 **Class Disciplines:** Spells of Ice and Fire, Cup of Brimstone, Puppeteer's Pull.